 Commercially, coed groups are hard to market, according to some music industry experts.
 Unlike boybands or girl groups, the coed group does not have a specific audience to cater to and may not appeal to the fans.
 Yet, there will always be fans of coed groups, especially if they have good songs to market.

 8) Gospel Music Group

 At present, gospel singing groups also feature similar strong harmonies.
-Yet, they are also accompanied by instruments like tambourines or organs.
+Yet, they are also accompanied by instruments like tambourines or organs, allowing for the opportunity to play instruments and creating a complete musical experience..
 Sometimes, they are accompanied too by electric guitars.
 Since the 1920s, gospel singers have become very popular, especially in Christian communities.
 At present, likewise, gospel music groups are as popular as Christian rock bands.